EighteenZi/rocksdb_wiki/Rocksdb-table-format.md

-This page is forked from leveldb's table format documentation: http://leveldb.googlecode.com/svn/trunk/doc/table_format.txt.
+This page is forked from leveldb's document on [table format](http://leveldb.googlecode.com/svn/trunk/doc/table_format.txt).
 This article reflects the changes we have made during the development of rocksdb.

 ### File format